Projective Cones for Sequential Dispersing Billiards: Applications

 \begin{remark} We want to consider a scattering problem: the particles enter the box coming from far away and with random position and/or velocity, interact and, eventually, leave the box.
 The basic question is how long they stay in the box or, better, what is the probability that they stay in the box longer than some time $t$.
 This is nothing other than an open billiard with holes.
 Unfortunately, the holes are large and our current theory allows us to deal with large holes only if enough hyperbolicity is present.
 To extend the result to systems with small hyperbolicity is a very important (and hard) problem as one needs to understand the combinatorics of the trajectories for long times.

-An alternative is to study the scattering problem under the non-eclipsing condition, as done in \cite{Mo91, LM96, Mo07}.
-Such an assumption avoids the technicalities associated with billiards and results in Axiom A dynamics with a natural finite Markov partition for the collision map.
+An alternative is to study the scattering problem under the non-eclipsing condition.
+Such an assumption avoids the technicalities associated with billiards and results in Axiom A dynamics with a natural finite Markov partition for the collision map on the survivor set.
+This problem has been studied and strong results proving exponential escape as well as exponential mixing on the survivor set have been obtained in both discrete \cite{Mo91, LM96, Mo07} as well as continuous \cite{St} time.
+There are also recent results on the rigidity problem for such open billiards \cite{DS20, DS22}.
 Yet the condition is artificial once there are more than 2 scatterers, hence the importance of developing an alternative approach. \end{remark} Given the above remark we modify the system in order to have the needed hyperbolicity.
 This is not completely satisfactory, yet it shows that our machinery can deal with large holes and illustrates exactly what further work is necessary to address the general case.

 {\em Fixing $N$ sufficiently large, we suppose that when a particle enters the box, the boundaries of the box become reflecting and are transparent again only between the collisions $kN$ and $kN+1$, $k\in\bN$, counting only collisions with the convex obstacles.}